 What's Cool about QI Macros Statistical Add-in for Excel?

 Interprets the Results for You: QI Macros compares the p value to alpha and tells you what that means.
-In the above example, QI Macros tells you to "Reject the Null Hypothesis because p < 0.05 (Means are Different/Means are not the Same).
+In the above example, QI Macros tells you to "Reject the Null Hypothesis," because p < 0.05 (Means are Different/Means are not the Same).

 Interactive Results: QI Macros lets you change the confidence level and test mean to see what impact those changes have on your results.
 See areas outlined in red for cells that can be changed.